havario/workflows/forge/frp/README.md

 ## Start a container

-Add the following content to the `docker-compose.yaml` file.
+Add the following to your `docker-compose.yaml` file to start the frp server (frps).

+This image is multi-purpose and can also run as an frp client (frpc).
+To do this, simply change the startup command in your `docker-compose.yaml`

+`command: frpc -c /etc/frp/frpc.toml`

+For detailed configuration options, please refer to the official [frp documentation][4].

 ```shell
 tee docker-compose.yaml >/dev/null <<'EOF'